Last updated: January 2026

 Make decisions.
 AI can analyze options and present tradeoffs.
 It can’t decide what to build next, which market to enter, or when to pivot.
 Strategy is still human work.

 Build relationships.
-Clients hire me because they trust me, not my AI tools.
-The consulting calls, the follow-up emails with genuine empathy, the “I noticed your company just launched X, congrats” messages — these need to be real.
+Clients hire me because they trust me, not the AI tools.
+The consulting calls, the follow-up emails with genuine empathy, the “analysis revealed your company launched X, congrats” messages… these need to be real.

 Quality control.
 Every piece of AI output gets reviewed.
 Every article gets edited.
 Every code change gets tested.
-AI is my first draft machine, not my final output machine.
+AI is the first draft machine, not the final output machine.

 Create the vision.
 AI executes.
 I decide what to execute.
 The product roadmap, the content strategy, the business model — these come from me.
 AI helps me implement faster, but it doesn’t tell me what to implement.